kimtth/science-companion-mindmap/note/chemistry-note.md

 - Equilibrium represents dynamic balance
 - Acid-base and redox are special reaction types
 - Organic chemistry applies all concepts to carbon compounds
+- Transition metals show unique bonding and catalytic properties
+- Nuclear chemistry reveals the nucleus and radioactivity

 ## 💡 Learning Path
 1. Start with **Atomic Structure** - foundation of chemistry